Resolution Options: The Formal and Informal Resolution Processes

 The hearing is an opportunity for the Complainant and Respondent to present relevant information to an independent decision-maker (“hearing officer”) for consideration.
 Attendance at the hearing is not required and the hearing officer will not draw any negative inference from a Party’s decision to not participate.
 The Complainant and Respondent will not be required to be physically present in the same room; the hearing will take place using videoconferencing technology, so the Parties can participate in the hearing from wherever they choose.
 Additionally, the Complainant and Respondent may be accompanied by one advisor and one support person.

-The hearing will follow one of two formats, which are both fully described in the University's Procedures.
-The hearing format is determined by:
+The hearing will follow one of two formats, which are both fully described in the Nondiscrimination Policy.

-Regardless of the hearing format, the Complainant and Respondent should expect that they will be asked relevant questions posed by the hearing officer and the other Party—either in writing or directly through their advisor.
+Regardless of the hearing format, the Complainant and Respondent should expect that they will be asked relevant questions posed by the hearing officer and the other Party through their Advisor—either in writing or directly.

 Following the hearing, the hearing officer will determine, using a preponderance of the evidence standard, whether the information is sufficient to find the Respondent responsible for any of the policy violations at issue.